 In addition, Dr. Currie has been involved in cultural and ministry activities relating to China.
 He co-founded the Chinese for Christ Bible Institute (CCBI) and chaired its board along with the American International Cultural Exchange Institute (AICEI), which organizes cultural exchanges, scholarships and other programs to foster cultural education between the United States and China.

 Dr. Currie’s research interests include the history of evangelicalism, particularly in Scotland, South Africa and China; pastoral theology; worship; preaching; spiritual formation, particularly for clergy; mentoring; and discipleship.

-Dr. Currie’s personal interests include Steeler football; running; theater; hunting, particularly with a bow and arrow; cooking; fly fishing; golf; hiking; canoeing; and Scottish games.
-He also remains connected to his Scottish roots as chaplain for the Clan Currie Society.
+Dr. Currie’s personal interests include Steeler football; running; theater; hunting, cooking; fly fishing; golf; hiking; canoeing and kayaking; and Scottish games.
+He also remains connected to his Scottish roots as chaplain for the Learned Kindred of Currie (Clan Currie Society).

 Explore How Seminary Education Can Equip YouLearn More